Accessibility Tools

 Further information:

-People who are already claiming any of the six benefits listed above, who have a change in their circumstances may have to switch to Universal Credit instead.
+People who are already claiming any of the six benefits listed above, who have a change in their circumstances may have to switch to Universal Credit naturally.
+A change of circumstances that could trigger this include but are not limited to:

 • A move to an address outside your current Local Authority.